dadatuputi/bitwarden_gcloud/README.md

 Before you start, ensure you have the following:

 1. A Google Cloud account
-2. A Cloudflare-managed DNS site with an A record ready for Bitwarden
+2. A Cloudflare-managed DNS site with an A record ready for Vaultwarden

 ### f1-micro -> e2-micro migration

 _As of 1 August 2021, Google added the e2-micro machine type to the free tier.
 Google has contacted existing f1-micro users with a suggestion to upgrade to the more powerful e2-micro type (details in [this reddit thread](https://www.reddit.com/r/googlecloud/comments/oo55s1/upgraded_free_tier_f1micro_vm_to_an_e2micro/)).
-Upgrading existing f1-micro instances running bitwarden_gcloud is easy can be accomplished following steps at the bottom of this README._
+Upgrading existing f1-micro instances running vaultwarden_gcloud is easy can be accomplished following steps at the bottom of this README._

 ## Step 1: Set up Google Cloud `e2-micro` Compute Engine Instance